deepjs/deepjs/DOCS/ocm.md

 ## Associate OCM with deep-protocol

-Depending on what you want to obtain through protocol.
+Depending on what you want to obtain through protocol...

 ### Object store on ocm.

-When you want to obtain a simple queriable object, which has a structure depending on a certain mode and usable from anywhere, you could simply use an OCM manager as root of an object store.
+When you want to obtain a simple queriable object, which has a structure depending on a certain mode and usable from anywhere, you could simply use an OCM manager as root of an deep.store.Object store.

 ```javascript